Spinal Cord Injuries

 The level of a spinal cord injury

 The level of the spinal cord injury refers to the vertebra that the injury is closest to.
 For example, an injury to the spinal cord at the level of the sixth cervical vertebra would be referred to as a C6 injury (“C” for cervical).
 An injury to the cord between the C6 and C7 vertebrae would be called a C6-7 injury.
-A T12 injury occurs at the level of the 12th thoracic (T) vertebra.
+A T12 injury occurs at the level of the 12th thoracic (T) vertebrae.
 An L3 injury occurs at the level of the third lumbar (L) vertebra, and so on.

-The “higher” (closer to the head) the spinal cord injury is, the greater the area of the body that may be affected.
+The higher (closer to the head) the spinal cord injury is, the greater the area of the body that may be affected.
 For example, a man with a T10 injury (at the level of the 10th thoracic vertebra, which is in the lower middle back) may lose use of his legs (paraplegia) but his arms will not be affected.
-A woman with a C4 injury (at the level of the 4th cervical vertebra, which is in the middle of the neck) may lose use of her legs and arms (referred to as tetraplegia or quadriplegia)..
+A woman with a C4 injury (at the level of the 4th cervical vertebra, which is in the middle of the neck) may lose use of her legs and a rms (referred to as tetraplegia or quadriplegia).

 Incomplete and complete spinal cord injuries

-An incomplete injury means that the person has some function below the level of the injury, even though that function isn’t normal.
+An incomplete injury means that the person has some function below the level of the injury, but that function isn’t normal.
 For example, a person might have weakness of the arms but still be able to move them.
 Another person may lose the ability to use muscles below the level of the injury only on one side of the body while losing pain and temperature sensation on the other side of the body.

 A complete injury means that there is complete loss of sensation and muscle control below the level of the injury.
 Almost half of all spinal cord injuries are complete.
 Most spinal cord injuries, including complete injuries, result from bruising of the spinal cord or loss of blood flow to the cord and not from cutting of the cord.
 A complete injury does not mean that there is no hope of any improvement (see the treatment page).